-Vita Ozoude, Executive Branch Audit Manager
+Executive Branch Audit Manager

 Division of Internal Audits

 NRS 353A.025 requires each agency to periodically review its system of internal accounting and administrative control.
-To meet the requirements of this statue, each agency is required to perform at a minimum, a biennial internal control review and evaluation to identify potential areas of weaknesses and non-compliance.
+To meet the requirements of this statute, each agency is required to perform at a minimum, a biennial internal control review and evaluation to identify potential areas of weaknesses and non-compliance.
 The review should include:

 use the Sample Transaction Testing Checklist or an equivalent document.

 must be maintained by the agency, but does not need to be submitted to the

 Upon completion of the above evaluations, each agency shall address any areas of weakness or non-compliance and document a corrective action plan.
 Findings and correction action plans should be summarized on the Report on Internal Controls.
 For departments with multiple agencies, findings and corrective action plans for each agency should be summarized on one department Report on Internal Controls.
 Findings and corrective actions should be identified by individual agencies.
 The Report on Internal Controls should be submitted to the Director of the Governor's Finance Office on or before July 1 of each even-numbered calendar year.
 Submission of the report to the Administrator of the Division satisfies this requirement.

 Some agencies use a centralized fiscal office to perform their fiscal and accounting services.
 A centralized fiscal office may complete one SAQ for all the agencies it assists as long as the procedures used by the centralized fiscal office are the same for all agencies for whom it provides services.
-Both department director over the centralized fiscal office and the lead supervisor of the centralized fiscal office must sign the SAQ.
-An agency using a centralized fiscal office must complete a SAW for any procedures it performs directly, and must coordinate with the centralized fiscal office to ensure all applicable questions are answered.
+Both the department director over the centralized fiscal office and the lead supervisor of the centralized fiscal office must sign the SAQ.
+An agency using a centralized fiscal office must complete the SAQ for any procedures it performs directly, and must coordinate with the centralized fiscal office to ensure all applicable questions are answered.
 The centralized fiscal office must make any agency for which it provides services aware of any non-compliance noted in the SAQ.